 Welcome to The Villages in The Trossachs and Loch Lomond National Park

 Inverarnan is situated at the south end of Glen Falloch, on the shores of the River Falloch.
-The Drovers Inn which dates back to the 17 Century, in Inverarnan is well known as a haunted location and has been visited by many paranornal enthusiasts.
-Inverarnan also has a fantastic campsite and close by on the Ben Glas Burn is a stunning waterfall.
+The Drovers Inn which dates back to the 17th Century, is in Inverarnan and is well known as a haunted location and has been visited by many paranornal enthusiasts.
+Inverarnan also has a fantastic campsite on the Bein Glas Burn next to a stunning waterfall.

-Maybe not so well known is the Public Bar at the Beinglas Campsite.
-It also has a great outdoor seating area complete with a large woodburner.
+The Public Bar at the Beinglas Campsite has a great outdoor seating area complete with a large woodburner.
 The campsite also has a small shop and serves great food.
 On site there are wigwams, lodges and they can also provide Bed and Breakfast.
 The West Highland Way passes directly through the Beinglas Campsite.
 The campsite is open most of the year but closes for a short time over the winter months so check before you plan your walk.

 Inverarnan has following facilities